Israel to allow medical marijuana exports

-JERUSALEM (AP) — Israel’s parliament has unanimously approved a law to permit exports of medical marijuana, allowing Israel to tap the lucrative global market.
+JERUSALEM (AP) — Israel’s Parliament has unanimously approved a law to permit exports of medical marijuana, allowing Israel to tap the lucrative global market.

 Israel will become the third country, after the Netherlands and Canada, to take its medical cannabis global.